menu

 My Solo Hiking Experience

 My hiking journey began in my early 20s during law school.
-Hiking was a way for me to escape from academic stress and connect with nature, and it was always an activity I did alone.
+Hiking was a way for me to escape from academic stress and a traumatic experience, and connect with nature.
+It was always an activity I did alone.
 Truthfully, I never thought twice about hiking alone as a woman until people started asking me how I did it.

 After law school I moved to Colorado and immediately began going on solo hikes in the mountains.
 I actually climbed my first 14’er a week after moving (and was woefully underprepared)!